Dollar teeters as inflation test looms

 The ECB is expected to keep policy settings steady, but the euro is likely to be sensitive to changes in the bank's economic forecasts or any signal that the pace of bond buying could be reduced in months ahead.

-Elsewhere, China’s yuan was steady around the 6.4 per dollar level in offshore trade on Wednesday, as sweeping laws aimed at competing with China cleared the U.S. Senate, damping yuan bulls’ recent enthusiasm.
+Elsewhere, China's yuan was steady around the 6.4 per dollar level on Wednesday , as a bill aimed at competing with China cleared the U.S. Senate, damping yuan bulls' recent enthusiasm. read more

 ========================================================